Carshalton Athletic F.C.: Isthmian League 1973–2004

-In the summer of 1973 Carshalton Athletic finally achieved a promotion of sorts when they were elected as founder members of the newly created Isthmian League Division 2.
+In the summer of 1973 Carshalton Athletic were elected as founder members of the newly created Isthmian League Division 2.
 The first two seasons proved to be a struggle and in their third they just missed out on promotion finishing third in the league.
 Three years of struggle paid off in the 1976–77 season when promotion to the Isthmian Premier Division after finishing as runners up in the league in a year in which they also won the Surrey Senior Shield.

 After promotion in the league the club entered another period of struggling, not finishing in the top half until the 1987–88 season.
 This coincided with the start of years of upheaval in the organisation of the ownership and running of the club both on and off the field.
-The best that could be offered to supporters in this period was a solitary cup run as the club reached the second round proper of the FA Challenge Cup for the first time before losing 4–1 to Fourth Division Torquay United.
+The club reached the second round proper of the FA Challenge Cup for the first time before losing 4–1 to Fourth Division Torquay United.
 Over this period Carshalton Athletic had 8 different managers and it was only the final appointment of Billy Smith in August 1986 that began to turn the club's fortunes around.

 The first Billy Smith era lasted for nearly 9 years and was the most successful period in the club's history.
-During his time in charge of the club twice reaching the 1st Round Proper of the FA Challenge Cup, winning the Surrey Senior Cup three times in four years and reaching the final 5 times in 7 years, recording its highest ever placing in the league at the end of the 1988–89 season and winning the London Challenge Cup in 1991.
-This period came to an end when Billy Smith left to take charge of Kingstonian, and was followed by a rapid turnover of managers.
+During his time in charge of the club twice reaching the 1st round Proper of the FA Challenge Cup, winning the Surrey Senior Cup three times in four years and reaching the final 5 times in 7 years, recording its highest ever placing in the league at the end of the 1988–89 season and winning the London Challenge Cup in 1991.
+This period came to an end when Smith left to take charge of Kingstonian, and was followed by a rapid turnover of managers.

 Under John Rains, the club reached the third round of the FA Trophy.
 Chris Kilby led them to the first round proper of the 1997–98 FA Cup, in which they lost to Stevenage Borough after a replay, and former player Gary Bowyer twice led a successful fight against relegation.
 In 2000, with the club in severe financial difficulties, the ownership changed hands twice, Bowyer was dismissed, the clubhouse was destroyed in an arson attack, and the ground's landlords, Sutton Council, threatened the club with eviction for breaching their lease.
 At the end of that season, Carshalton were relegated to Division One.
 Two years later, Graham Roberts led them to the Division One South title, to gain promotion to the Premier Division.
 The following season, they finished seventh, thus qualifying for the new Conference South.